eminently/chopsticks/README.md

 - **Bitcoin NayBC** (BCH/XBN) maintained by Tom Harding which is basically the chain of the naysayers to both of the proposed forks and who want to stay on the current chain [[more info](https://github.com/dgenr8/bitcoin-abc)].

 Additional implementations:
-- Bitcoin Unlimited is not yet mentioned as strictly compatible to XBC nor XBS nor XBN [more info](https://www.bitcoincash.org).
+- **Bitcoin Unlimited** is not yet mentioned as strictly compatible to XBC nor XBS nor XBN [[more info](https://www.bitcoincash.org)].
 They are committed to avoiding a split, hence following the dominant chain.
 Also, they allowed each consensus rule change to be assessed independently and activated independently.
-- The above applies to Bitcoin XT also maintained by Tom Harding.
+- The above applies to **Bitcoin XT** also maintained by Tom Harding.

 Final note:
 This list may evolve and will be updated if any new announcement is made by the community.